 The City reserves the right to increase or decrease the principal amount of the Bonds on the day of sale, in increments of \$5,000 each.
+Increases or decreases may be made in any maturity.
 If any principal amounts are adjusted, the purchase price proposed will be adjusted to maintain the same gross spread per \$1,000.